Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 * ``Dispatch``
 * ``Image``

-In other words, things that might have an underlying internal representation of an object.
+In other words, things that might have an underlying internal representation of an object with no subparts that can be pulled out using ``Part[]``.

-In Mathics, the function ``AtomQ[]`` will tell you if something is an Atom, or can't be subdivided into subexpressions
+In Mathics, the function ``AtomQ[]`` will tell you if something is an Atom, or can't be subdivided into subexpressions.

 Some examples: